In Short

-When trading through a partnership structure, you may want to consider the partnership’s position if you do not have a partnership agreement in place.
-This article will explain how the law treats partnerships without partnership agreements and evaluate practical considerations that may arise.
+When trading through a partnership structure, consider the partnership’s position if you do not have a partnership agreement in place.
+This article explains how the law treats partnerships without partnership agreements and evaluates the practical considerations that may arise.

 General Partnerships

 General partnerships are unincorporated business entities.
-The law automatically recognises a partnership where two or more people engage in a commercial activity with a common view intent to make a profit.
-This differs from other business entities like companies and limited liability partnerships.
+The law automatically recognises a partnership where two or more people engage in a commercial activity with a common view and intent to make a profit.
+This differs from other business entities, such as companies and limited liability partnerships.
 These kinds of structures are incorporated and therefore require the owners to take specific steps to create the entity.

-In a general partnership, partners will agree to terms of how the business will operate, and these terms will govern the business relationship.
+In a general partnership, partners will agree on the terms of how the business will operate, and these terms will govern the business relationship.
 Likewise, the agreement will be treated as a contract between the partners.

 In practice, most partners expressly agree to specific terms that will govern the partnership and record them in a partnership agreement.
 However, without a partnership agreement, the law will imply a default set of terms to govern your partnership.
-Similarly, you might have a partnership agreement in place, but it has gaps or does not address a specific matter, such as how the partners will share in the profits and losses.
+Unlike limited companies, which benefit from the Model Articles of Association, partnerships rely on 130-year-old legislation that was not designed for contemporary commercial arrangements.
+Similarly, you may have a partnership agreement in place, but it may have gaps or fail to address a specific matter, such as how the partners will share profits and losses.
 In these circumstances, the law will imply the default provision.

 The Partnership Act